ipeadata-lab/ipeaplot/README.md

 # ipeaplot: ggplot graphics in Ipea standard.

-<p align="justify"> ``ipeaplot`` facilitate graphic formatting and color standardization in ggplot, according to the editorial guidelines of the Institute of Applied Economic Research (IPEA).
-It provides users with tools and functions that simplify the application of consistent color schemes and graphic styles, ensuring compliance with IPEA's publication standards. </p>
+ ``ipeaplot`` creates graphics in ggplot following the editorial guidelines of the Institute of Applied Economic Research (IPEA).
+It provides users with tools and functions that simplify the application of consistent color schemes and graphic styles, ensuring compliance with IPEA's publication standards.

 ## Installation